Are You a Council or Housing Association Tenant?

 Damp on the wall disrepair, damp housing disrepair claim

 Damp disrepair occurs when excess moisture accumulates in a property, often due to poor maintenance or ventilation.
-This can cause damage to walls, ceilings, flooring, and promote mould growth.
+This can cause damage to walls, ceilings, and flooring, and promote mould growth.
 Left untreated, damp can compromise the structural integrity of a property and lead to respiratory or skin-related health issues for tenants.

 Mould disrepair, mould window, mould housing disrepair claim